top of page

 Doris Day

-In the hospital wards, men who had fallen in battle only a few days before looked up in surprise as a familiar face and figure walked up to their bedsides and said: “Hiya boy, how are you doing?”
-Jane Russell, Shirley Temple, Shelley Winters, Alan Ladd, Jack Benny, Danny Kaye, Pat O’Brien, Claudette Colbert, Keenan Wynn, Donald O’Connor, Janet Leigh, Vic Damone, Debbie Reynolds, Yvonne De Carlo, Bob Hope, and many others visited Travis to give their time and talent to entertain the personnel here.
+Stars such as Jane Russell, Shirley Temple, Shelley Winters, Alan Ladd, Jack Benny, Danny Kaye, Pat O’Brien, Claudette Colbert, Keenan Wynn, Donald O’Connor, Janet Leigh, Vic Damone, Debbie Reynolds, Yvonne De Carlo, Bob Hope, and many others visited Travis Air Force Base, freely giving their time and talent to entertain and comfort wounded personnel and those awaiting deployment.

-The project remained without a name until one day in late September 1950 when Brigadier General Joe W. Kelly, then base commander, walked into the Public Information Office and asked: “Who is coming here from Hollywood this week on our “Operation Starlift?”
-The phrase, which so aptly described the project, immediately caught on and became the quasi-official name for the regularly scheduled flights which flew these entertainers to the air base from Burbank every Saturday and returned them the following day.
+The project initially had no formal name.
+That changed in late September 1950, when Brigadier General Joe W. Kelly, then base commander, walked into the Public Information Office and asked, “Who is coming here from Hollywood this week on our ‘Operation Starlift’?”

 Starlift Stars